-Nowadays, most of us tend to look down on Bluetooth as a vestigial feature that we only ever turn to if we have no other alternative to share media.
-On the contrary, however, this devil-may-care attitude has elevated the status of Bluetooth to something so commonplace to the modern user of technology.
+Nowadays, most of us look down on Bluetooth as a vestigial feature that we only turn to if we have no alternative for sharing media.
+On the contrary, this devil-may-care attitude has elevated the status of Bluetooth to something so commonplace to the modern technology user.

-Unfortunately, despite the prevalence of Bluetooth, only a select few users understand how the technology works.
-An even more limited number of individuals realize the security risks associated with Bluetooth-enabled devices.
-Even more alarming is that as the cybercrimes associated with Bluetooth grow increasingly complex, it often leads to unprecedented impacts on an organization’s cybersecurity infrastructure since most CISOs and CSOs ignore the warning signs.
+Unfortunately, a few individuals realize the security risks associated with Bluetooth-enabled devices.
+Even more alarming is that as the cybercrimes associated with Bluetooth grow increasingly complex, they often lead to unprecedented impacts on an organization’s cybersecurity infrastructure since most CISOs and CSOs ignore the warning signs.

 Before we can analyze the ways the evolving nature of Bluetooth hacks has impacted cybersecurity, we’d like to bring our readers up to mark some of the threats facing Bluetooth threats.